 There is more to longevity than genetics.
 It has been said that genetics loads the gun but lifestyle pulls the trigger.
 Our passion at LiveYoung is helping our patients live long, healthy, and full lives.
 This week’s blog is dedicated to proven healthy habits you can adopt, if you haven’t already, to prolong your life expectancy and to feel your very best.
 Here are the 5 most effective lifestyle choices backed by over 3 decades of research as published last month in the journal Circulation.

 1. Don't Smoke – need we say more?
 By now, the many ill effects and diseases, including premature death, caused by tobacco use and smoking are widely known around the world.
 If you do smoke, cutting back or quitting significantly improves your odds of living a longer, healthier life.
-There are many effective options to support you though the process.
+There are many effective options to support you through the process.

 2. Eat a Healthy Diet – there are plenty of opinions about how to do this well, and it is important to find nutrition patterns that work best for you and your lifestyle.
 Our favourite food tips include eating fresh, brightly-coloured fruits and veggies every day to ensure you are getting adequate vitamins and antioxidants; shop for fresh ingredients and avoid processed foods; cut down on salt, unhealthy fats (especially trans fats), and sugars; and eat plenty of lean proteins, healthy fats, and whole grains in moderation.

 3. Get Regular Exercise – adequate exercise for most people equates to a minimum of 30 minutes of moderate exercise per day.
 Having trouble getting started?
-Try walking as a first step to a new exercise regime; you will be amazed at how energized you feel afterward and how much a walk outdoors can elevate your mood.
+Try walking as the first step to a new exercise regime; you will be amazed at how energized you feel afterward and how much a walk outdoors can elevate your mood.

 4. Maintain a Healthy Body Weight – having extra weight puts you at risk for cardiovascular disease, diabetes, and cancer, amongst other diseases which can take years off your life.
 It is also hard on your joints.
 In the Circulation study, it is recommended to try to maintain a BMI of less than 25.